Joabsonlg/integral-defined_trapezoidal-rule/README.md

-## Integral Defined using the Trapezoid Rule
+## Integral Defined using the Trapezoidal Rule

 ### Compile the file
 ```